need4swede/wiki-go/data/documents/settings/administration/document.md

-## Neptune MDM (Neptune Pro)
+## Neptune MDM

-Jellyfin administrator accounts get a **Neptune MDM** entry inside the same Administration menu on iPhone, iPad, and Apple TV.
-Managing from the native app requires [Neptune Pro](/neptune-pro); Free administrators retain the complete Jellyfin plugin dashboard.
+Jellyfin administrator accounts get a **Neptune MDM** entry inside the same Administration menu on supported Neptune clients.
 The native route uses the existing passcode challenge when one is configured, then checks administrator authorization again in the app and on the server.
-Pro never grants administrator permission.

 From the native console, an administrator can: